Danajon Bank

 The Danajon Bank is the only double barrier reef in the Philippines, which is a very rare geological formation, which is located in the Camotes Sea.
 It comprises two sets of large coral reefs that formed offshore on a submarine ridge due to a combination of favorable tidal currents and coral growth in the area.

 Overview

 One of only six double barrier reefs in the world, Danajon Bank runs for 156 kilometers [97 miles] in the Central Visayas, between the following islands: Bohol, Cebu, and Leyte.
 There are only 3 major passages through this double reef — the NorthWest Pass, the Middle Pass, & the NorthEast Pass.
 The Danajon Bank's overall area is 272 square kilometers [105 square miles], with an aggregate coastline of 699 kilometers [434 miles], which includes 40 islands.
-The Danajon Bank makes up over 1% of the total coral reef area of the Republic of the Philippines, which is estimated at about 27,000 square kilometers [10,424 square miles].
+The Danajon Bank makes up over 1% of the total coral reef area of the Philippines, which is estimated at 27,000 square kilometers [10,424 square miles].